 - Uncontrollable bowel movements

-If for any reason you believe your dog is having a severe allergic reaction is it imperative that you see a veterinary immediately.
+If you think your dog is having a severe allergic reaction, seek veterinary treatment immediately.

 What Causes Allergies in Dogs

-Now, we briefly touched on how certain allergens tend to cause specific symptoms.
-However, it is important for pet owners to understand that there are a number of factors that can lead to dog allergies which may be trickier to pinpoint and therefore more difficult to prevent.
-With that said, most allergen triggers fall into one of four categories: environmental, food, medicational or flea/tick related.
+We briefly touched on how certain allergens, like environmental or food allergens, can cause specific symptoms.
+Pet owners should understand that many factors can lead to dog allergies and that these factors may be trickier to pinpoint and therefore harder to prevent.
+Most allergen triggers fall into one of four categories: environmental, food, medication, or flea and tick.

-The most common reason that your veterinarian may recommend Claritin for dogs is to alleviate environmental allergies.
-Environmental allergies are also the toughest to avoid as it is nearly impossible to completely prevent every single environmental trigger.
+Environmental allergies are the most common reason that veterinarians prescribe Claritin for dogs.
+They are also the toughest to avoid, as it is nearly impossible to completely prevent every single environmental trigger.